-We completed our annual impairment testing for goodwill and indefinite-lived intangible assets during the twelve months ended December 31, 2021, 2020 and 2019 and we determined that there was no impairment in any of these years.
+We completed our annual impairment testing for goodwill and indefinite-lived intangible assets during the twelve months ended December 31, 2022, 2021 and 2020 and we determined that there was no impairment in any of these years.

 Purchased Intangible Assets.
 Purchased intangible assets represent the estimated fair value of acquired intangible assets used in our business.
-Purchased data files represent the estimated fair value of consumer and commercial data files acquired primarily through the purchase of independent credit reporting agencies in the U.S., Australia and Canada.
+Purchased data files represent the estimated fair value of consumer and commercial data files acquired through our acquisitions of various companies, including a fraud and identity solutions provider and independent credit reporting agencies in the U.S., Australia and Canada.
 We expense the cost of modifying and updating credit files in the period such costs are incurred.
 We amortize purchased data files, which primarily consist of acquired credit files, on a straight-line basis.
 All of our other purchased intangible assets are also amortized on a straight-line basis.

 Asset Useful Life

 (In years)

 Purchased data files 15

 Acquired software and technology 2 to 7

-Non-compete agreements 4 to 5
+Non-compete agreements 3 to 10

 Proprietary database 6 to 15

 Customer relationships 7 to 25

 Trade names 2 to 15